kibertoad/objection-utils/README.md

   fromJson(attributeValues) {
 ```

 **Persist new entity or an array of entities non-recursively (without relations).
+Note that batch insert only works on PostgreSQL

 ```js
   /**